 I always say when you get the right mix of energy in a room, it’s magic and a flourishing community becomes inevitable.

-In your book you say, “community building is a true art form”.
+In your book you say, “community building is a true art form.”
 We couldn’t agree more!
-What 3 things were integral in you building the Daybreaker community beyond a simple gathering?
+What 3 things were integral to you building the Daybreaker community beyond a simple gathering?

 I would say the first thing is you have to “go in” to “go out.”
 This is actually how I split up my book.
 The first half is all about going inwards; using gentle self-awareness to reflect on how you’re showing up in the world before you start cultivating your external life (i.e. your community).
 It’s critical to take time to dig deep and get intentional before going out into the world to start a mission-driven movement.

-Another concept that was critical to building Daybreaker, I’ve synthesized into my CRAWL Method which is all the key insights we’ve learned from building communities around the world.
+Another concept that was critical to building Daybreaker I have synthesized into my CRAWL Method, which is all the key insights we’ve learned from building communities around the world.
 CRAWL is an acronym that stands for:

-Lastly (but not least!) — “energy” has been a critical ingredient in building Daybreaker.
+Lastly (but not least!)—“energy” has been a critical ingredient in building Daybreaker.
 I always say when you get the right mix of energy in a room, it’s magic and a flourishing community becomes inevitable.
 I’m constantly reading the energy of anyone I meet.
-We’re so thoughtful about every DJ we bring on board, every performer, every yogi; I really love people who leave me feeling energized and breathless with excitement after they leave the room.
-It’s those F-yes friends we love to make magic with at Daybreaker.
-They have to feed energy into a room, rather than drain a room of energy — it’s crucial.
+We’re so thoughtful about every DJ we bring to the dance floor, every performer, every yogi; I really love people who leave me feeling energized and breathless with excitement after they leave the room.
+It’s those kinds of friends we love to make magic with at Daybreaker.
+They have to feed energy into a room, rather than drain a room of energy—it’s crucial.

 We love that you are a master of forming authentic and meaningful relationships that get people off their devices and out into the world.
 What should people consider to make the most out of their own gatherings, whether it be at home or in the workplace?